Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 pause at the force of conviction the Solar, unable to take direct action against the Solar.

-This charm only affects those with (Essence) less than the Solar’s.
+This charm only affects those with (Essence) less than 3, or the Solar’s own (whichever is greater).

 ### Prophet-Uplifting Evocation